eduardocruzpalacios/oop-design-patterns-java/README.md

 Both factories create related classes implementing Table and Chair interfaces, so that:
 - LivingRoomFurnitureFactory creates LivingRoomTable and LivingRoomChair.
 - OfficeFurnitureFactory creates OfficeTable and OfficeChair.
-## Structural patterns
+### Structural patterns
+#### Adapter
-6) **Adapter** allows classes with incompatible interfaces to work together by wrapping its own interface around that of an already existing class.
+**Adapter** allows classes with incompatible interfaces to work together by wrapping its own interface around that of an already existing class.

+Adaptee is Product class, which has ean, name and price as properties.

+Target interface is Stock, which forces to implement getStockedLocalDateTime method returning a LocalDateTime.

+Adapter is StockProduct which extends Product class and implements Stock interface.
+#### Bridge
-7) **Bridge** decouples an abstraction from its implementation so that the two can vary independently.
+**Bridge** decouples an abstraction from its implementation so that the two can vary independently.

+The implementation-intended class is Device.java.

+The concrete implementations are Door and Fridge classes.

+The abstraction is DomoticHouseControl class.

+The refined abstraction is SecurityFeature class, whose methods have a high control logic of the implementations it can deal with.
+#### Composite
-8) **Composite** composes zero-or-more similar objects so that they can be manipulated as one object.
+**Composite** composes zero-or-more similar objects so that they can be manipulated as one object.

+The component-intended interface is Shape.java which holds the method draw.

+The leafs implementing it are Circle and Square classes.

+The composite is CompositeShape class, which has a data structure to store leafs and implements the Shape interface by looping all its leafs stored and calling the draw method implementation from each one.
+#### Decorator
-9) **Decorator** dynamically adds/overrides behaviour in an existing method of an object.
+**Decorator** dynamically adds/overrides behavior in an existing method of an object.

+The component-intended interface is Cleaning.java.

+Concrete components classes implementing it are BikeCleaning and CarCleaning.

+The decorator is the abstract CleaningDecorator class which has a reference to a component-intended instance and implements the Cleaning interface by calling the implemented method of its component-typed property.

+Concrete decorators extend the decorator and override the implemented method of it superclass and modify what it does.
+#### Facade
-10) **Facade** provides a simplified interface to a large body of code.
+**Facade** provides a simplified interface to a large body of code.

+The subsystem consists of ArrayEncrypt interface and its implementations: ArithmeticEncrypt and ExponentialEncrypt classes.

+The Facade-intended class is ArrayEncryptFacade.java.
+It receives a data structure and a String.
+Depending on the value of this String, a concrete implementation of the subsystem is called and uses the data structure.
+#### Flyweight
-11) **Flyweight** reduces the cost of creating and manipulating a large number of similar objects.
+**Flyweight** reduces the cost of creating and manipulating a large number of similar objects.

+Flyweight is ObjectType.

+Flyweight factory is ObjectFactory, and returns a ObjectType from a HashMap of them that acts as an object pool.

+There is a DAO-intended class named ObjectTypeDao.

+ObjectStatus class is a data model.

+Context is Object and has references to a ObjectStatus and a Flyweight objects.

+Client is ConcreteRenderedMap.
+It has a HashMap to store context instances.
+Its key is a static int that increments after a new context instances is put.
+#### Proxy
-12) **Proxy** provides a placeholder for another object to control access, reduce cost, and reduce complexity.
+**Proxy** provides a placeholder for another object to control access, reduce cost, and reduce complexity.

+HttpRequest and Webpage classes are model-intended classes.

+The service for which a proxy is created is HttpServiceImpl class, from which HttpService interface has been extracted.
+The service uses a HttpRequest object and returns a Webpage instance.

+CachedHttpServiceImpl is the proxy-intended class for HttpServiceImpl.
+It has a HashMap to store Webpage instances already returned using the url property of the HttpRequest object as key.
+First, the method implemented searches in this data structure.
+- In case no Webpage object had been cached for a given url before, the service that execute the expensive query is called and afterwards the returned Webpage instance is stored in the cache and returned by the proxy.
+- In case a Webpage object had been cached for a given url before, the service returns it.
 ## Behavioral patterns
 13) **Chain of responsibility** delegates commands to a chain of processing objects.
 14) **Command** creates objects that encapsulate actions and parameters.